What the Core Technology Fee actually costs an EU studio

 The CTF punishes you if:

-• You’re hyper-casual or ad-monetised at scale, generating cents per player per year across millions of installs.
-Here the per-install fee can exceed the entire lifetime value of the median player.
-This is the single most dangerous profile for alt-store-on-iOS math.
+- You’re hyper-casual or ad-monetised at scale, generating cents per player per year across millions of installs.
+Here the per-install fee can exceed the entire lifetime value of the median player, and this is also the profile most likely to cross the one-million threshold in the first place, so the exposure is real rather than theoretical.

 The Setapp signal: when “complex and shifting” beats the math